 Contractual policy expenses (e.g. sales commissions) and tax expenses are reflected on a best estimate basis.
 Expense studies for indirect operating expenses are updated regularly to determine an appropriate estimate of future operating expenses for the liability type being valued.
-Improvements in unit operating expenses are not projected.
 An inflation assumption is incorporated in the estimate of future operating expenses consistent with the interest rate scenarios projected under the Canadian Asset Liability Method as inflation is assumed to be correlated with new money interest rates.